 - If competent employees are available, then they will shift to another enterprise after some time.

-Hence, the wage survey must be performed, considering the following factors:
+Hence, the wage survey takes place, considering the following factors:

 - Term of the survey

-- Wage-payment knowledge of daily working hours and monthly payment.
+- Wage-payment knowledge of daily working hours and monthly payments.